dhonus/manga-pet/README.md

 And run with
 > yarn start

 To build executables for windows or linux, run on the respective platform.
-Currently only support **arch linux and windows**, [here](https://www.electron.build/configuration/linux) is how to write your own build routine for other distributions.
+Currently only supports **arch linux and windows**, [here](https://www.electron.build/configuration/linux) is how to write your own build routine for other distributions.
 > yarn dist

 The installer will be generated into the dist directory.